-The GBC requires businesses to commit to an environmental policy to demonstrate they are committed to reducing their environmental impact and continually improving their environmental performance.
+The GBC requires organisations to demonstrate they are committed to reducing their environmental impact and continually improving their environmental performance.

 Why it matters

 We cannot continue to use and abuse our world without regard to its sustainability.
 There is an urgent need to take environmental responsibility very seriously within every type of business and sustain our environment for future generations.

 Businesses need to recognise that they have a responsibility to the environment beyond legal and regulatory requirements.
 We want to recognise businesses that are committed to reducing their environmental impact and strive to continually improve their environmental performance as an integral part of their business strategy and operating methods, with regular review points and specific targets.
 We would expect them to also encourage customers, suppliers and other stakeholders to do the same.